OUR U.S. PROJECT

 This is a generational cycle that has the potential to be broken, but first needs to be addressed.

 Before we talk about the needs of Eastern Europe, it's good to address the frequently asked question:

 The need of orphans everywhere is heavily on the heart of Empty Frames Initiative.
 We hope that this initiative will spark many people to ask this question, because the answer is simple.

-If you feel that there is a need for a project like this where you are and would like to be involved in the developement of our first project, please contact us!
+If you feel that there is a need for a project like this where you are and would like to be involved in the development of our first project in Eastern Europe, please contact us!
 We hope to make this a replicable program, but a heart for the work is found in relationship with Christ and His people!

 In Latvia, "Children who are at risk of losing parental care are also at risk of being victims of other offences against children such as cruelty and abuse, theft, and sexual exploitation.
 There is little emphasis on, and funding for, preventative work within the social care provisions.
 Families may not receive the support they need, the children are taken from their family of origin and placed in state-run institutions.
 The children who come out of these institutions are not prepared for independent living."

 In Moldova, "Children placed in residential institutions all over Moldova grow up isolated, lacking the most basic social skills.
 As a result, once they leave the orphanage they feel utterly lost.
 They are not prepared for an independent life, and it is extremely difficult for them to find a job or to continue their education."